telosnetwork/native-to-evm-escrow-example/README.md

 ### 1. Prepare the data with `generateEVMTransaction`

 The generateEVMTransaction script populates & serializes an EVM transaction and uses it to populate a native transaction with an action that calls eosio.evm `raw(...)` method.
-This example uses the `setLockDuration` function of the TelosEscrow EVM Contract which can only be called by the linked EVM address of the native `prods.evm` account.
+This example uses the `setLockDuration` function of the TelosEscrow EVM Contract  with a parameter of `3600` seconds.

 To use it run: